doitintl/aws-help/Organization-feature-set.md

 Under Feature Set, it will display one of the following

 a) Consolidated Features Only
-*This means you are not using any Organiational-level features.
+*This means you are not using any Organization-level features.
 You can skip next step if this is the case.*

 b) Your organization has all features enabled
-*This means you could be potentially using some Organiational-level features.
+*This means you could be potentially using some Organziation-level features.
 Follow next step to find which services are being used*

 <br/><br/>
 If it shows the following page, you are not currently in the payer account